eonil/Monolith.Swift/Monolith/Components/Pipe/NOTE.md

 Queries all returns immediately.
 It uses only currently available data and does not wait for new signals.

 In contrast, tasks always waits for new signals, and route then into observers.
-Due to this time-dependent nature of tasks, all of them have consistent way of cancellation.
+Cancellation or progress signaling is fully up to implementations of each tasks.
+There's no unified way of them because everything require different approach on such stuffs.

 Because queries return immediately, there's no need to separate classes and instances of the processing, but tasks need strict separation.
 Single instance of a task performs